GuilhemRep/klotski/README.md

 ## How to use

-Install OCaml, LaTeX
+Install OCaml (good luck) and LaTeX

 - Compile the program using **make**
-- Write the start and end configuration in start.txt and end.txt
+- Write the start and end configuration in *start.txt* and *end.txt*
-- Run **make.run** to obtain a pdf file containig the shortest solution if there is one, or an arror if not
+- Run **make run** to obtain a pdf file containig the shortest solution if there is one, or an arror if not

 For instance, write